 A. SCC AS supports CS to PS SRVCC;

-B. the SIP INVITE request due to STN-SR contains Accept header field with application/vnd.3gpp.srvcc-ext+xml MIME type;
+B. the SIP INVITE request due to STN-SR or SIP INVITE request due to ATU-STI contains Accept header field with application/vnd.3gpp.srvcc-ext+xml MIME type;

-C. a private user identity of a UE (i.e. other than those according to 3GPP TS 23.003 [12], subclause 20.3.3) is associated with the C-MSISDN in the P-Asserted-Identity header field of the SIP INVITE request due to STN-SR;
+C. a private user identity of a UE (i.e. other than those according to 3GPP TS 23.003 [12], subclause 20.3.3) is associated with the C-MSISDN in the P-Asserted-Identity header field of the SIP INVITE request due to STN-SR or SIP INVITE request due to ATU-STI;

 D. a binding of a contact address exists for the private user identity of the UE: